mrtazz/ramrod/README.md

 The body of the notification should contain JSON in the following format:

-    { :project => project, :token => token, :success => true/false }
+    { :token => token, :success => true/false }

-:project here contains the name of the project which was build. :token contains the corresponding authorization token and :success defines whether the build was successful or not.
+:token contains the corresponding authorization token (if set) and :success defines whether the build was successful or not.

 ### [CIJoe][cijoe] as an agent